jdossgollin/2018-robust-adaptation-cyclical-risk/report-earths-future/reviewer-response.md

 Best regards,
 Alberto Montanari

 > Thank you for your thoughtful and positive response.
 We share responses to your specific (line) comments below.
-We would like to point your attention to section 1.2, which has been substantially re-written and now provides a greater theoretical discussion of the Hurst phenomenon and low-frequency climate variability.
-Though this is a very deep literature and
+We would like to point your attention to section 1.2, which has been substantially re-written and now provides a greater theoretical discussion of the Hurst phenomenon, low-frequency climate variability, fractals, and nonlinear dynamics.

 ### Line comments

 7: It is not clear to me what this key point means

-> We have updated this key point following suggestions from reviewer 2
+> Please see revised key points

 10: I believe these key points are not much informative.
 I am not sure of my opinion, but my feeling it that they should reformulated to better explain what the paper discovered.

-> Working on it!
+> Please see revised key points

 34: What do you mean exactly?
 I don't think mitigation efforts proved to be successful.